Accengage/accengage-android-sdk-samples/README.md

 - AccFcmPushDemo : Basic app integrating our FCM plugin
 - AccGeofences : Enabling Geofences detection and interaction
 - AccInAppCallbacks : Demo of how to use the basic inapps callbacks provided with the A4S ADK
+- AccInAppMultiAction : Demo of how to create a custom inapp using the custom parameters set on the Accengage User Interface
 - AccInbox : Implementing a fully working Push "Inbox"
 - AccIntegration (DEPRECATED) : Integrating our SDK into an application without our "UseA4S" plugin
 - AccSample : Basic Integration of our SDK into a simple application